2016 Nature Inspiration Award - Individual

-For the sixth year in a row NCC is the top environmental charity in MoneySense Magazine's Charity 100 index.
-NCC scored an overall average of A. The magazine’s ranking, the only one of its kind in Canada, evaluates charities based on their overall efficiency, fundraising efficiency, governance and transparency and the size of their reserve fund.
+NCC has been named the top environmental charity in MoneySense Magazine's Charity 100 index each year since 2010.
+The magazine’s ranking, the only one of its kind in Canada, evaluates charities based on their overall efficiency, fundraising efficiency, governance and transparency and the size of their reserve fund.

 Canada's Greenest Employers 2015